Tag: Legal status of TPG

 Costa Rica vs Nestlé, April 2012, Supreme Court, Case No 10-017768-0007-CO Res.
 Nº 2012004940

 In an appeal to the Supreme Court in Costa Rica, Nestlé claimed that the basis for an arm’s length adjustment was unconstitutional, since the arms length principle as described in the OECD transfer pricing guidelines had not been incorporated into the laws of Costa Rica.
-Judgement of the Supreme Court The Court dismissed the appeal of Nestlé.
+Judgment of the Supreme Court The Court dismissed the appeal of Nestlé.
 “The contested Guideline does not establish or impose a single method of transfer pricing analysis, so that, in the absence of a law, the autonomy of tax law allows for the determination of the tax payable to resort to the provisions of Articles 8 and 12 of the Code of Tax Rules and Procedures, without prejudice to the possibility of admitting “other -better- techniques”.
 What is important is that the contested Interpretative Guideline does not aim to eliminate other multiple scenarios arising from different forms of company organisation, but is directed at transfer pricing between related companies.
 Even if the legislator may adopt ...
 Read more

 Czech Republic vs. B.p., s.r.o., June 2007, Supreme Administrative Court , Case No 8 Afs 152/2005 – 72